More Than 1,700 Health Workers In China Have Been Infected With New Coronavirus

 "At present, the duties of medical workers at the front are indeed extremely heavy," Zeng told a news conference, according to Reuters.
 "Their working and resting circumstances are limited, the psychological pressures are great, and the risk of infection is high."

-Those cases are among tens of thousands already reported in mainland China, which has been hardest-hit by the fast-spreading strain.
+Those cases are among tens of thousands already reported in mainland China, which has been hardest hit by the fast-spreading strain.
 Chinese authorities announced that confirmed coronavirus cases rose by just over 5,000 on Friday — the second spike in as many days, after a change in reporting methods drove the number higher Thursday.

 Worldwide, there were at least 64,000 confirmed cases as of Friday afternoon, and more than 1,300 deaths — the vast bulk in mainland China, and particularly in Hubei province, the center of the outbreak.